dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/redshift-profile.md

       threads: 4
       keepalives_idle: 0 # default 0, indicating the system default
       # search_path: public # optional, not recommended
-      sslmode: [optional, set the sslmode used to connect to the database (points to ~/.postgresql/root.crt)]
+      sslmode: [optional, set the sslmode used to connect to the database (in case this parameter is set, will look for ca in ~/.postgresql/root.crt)]
 ```

 </File>